bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-buzzer-deck.md

 {% si_step play a sound from the client %}
 To start out with the Buzzer deck the Crazyflie is pre-programmed with system sounds and some melodies.
 To play them you need to use the Python client and set up a connection with your Crazyflie.
-For more information about how to set up your Crazyflie and install the client go to [Getting started with the Crazyflie 2.X](/tutorials/getting-started-with-crazyflie-2-x/).
+For more information about how to set up your Crazyflie and install the client go to {% id_link getting-started-crazyflie-2 %}.

 In the client, go to the view menu and choose tabs.
 Check "parameters" to enable the tab.
 {% img Buzzer deck tutorial; wide; /images/buzzer-deck-tutorial/buzzer-deck-tut1.png %}